canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 snap info go
 ```

-The output will indicate the snap channels that are available:
+The output indicates the snap channels that are available:

 ```none
 ...